 • Include clear accessibility contact information or a request accommodation option

-🔎 Fact: According to the CDC, 1 in 4 adults in the U.S. lives with a disability.
-ADA compliance isn’t “nice-to-have”—it’s essential to reaching all qualified students.
+According to the CDC, 1 in 4 adults in the United States lives with a disability.
+ADA compliance isn’t optional.
+It is essential to reaching all qualified students.

 Equity begins before your application opens.
-Consider how every part of your process affects who applies and who makes it to the finish line.
+Every part of your process affects who applies and who makes it to the finish line.

 Application timing: